MasterShayan/Tel-uploader-bot/README.md

     * 📢 Broadcast text messages to all users.
     * 📤 Forward a message as a broadcast to all users.
     * 🚦 Toggle the bot's status On/Off.
+* **Interactive Support System**: Users can send messages to support, and the bot owner receives them with a "Reply" button to answer directly through the bot.
 * **Advanced Redeem Code System**:
     * **Single-Use & Limited-Use Codes**: Create codes for prizes (files or text) that can be redeemed a specific number of times.
     * **Code Pools**: Create a single code that gives a different prize from a predefined list to each user who redeems it (perfect for giveaways).